osg-htc/docs/docs/security/host-certs.md

 notAfter=Jan  4 21:08:09 2011 GMT
 ```

 The OSG PKI Command Line Clients are tested to work on Python version 2.4+.
 They have not been tested on Python version 3.

-We recommend to read background information on grid certificates which can be found <a href="/bin/view/Documentation/CertificateWhatIs" class="twikiLink">here</a>.
 In order to proceed you will also need:

 -   the **fully qualified domain name** of the host you need a grid certificate for
 -   the **purpose** of the certificate that explains your request to the Certificate Authority